Q: Is Challenge Success anti-achievement?

 A: Challenge Success partners with schools in a number of ways.
 Some schools attend our fall and spring conferences and work with Challenge Success coaches throughout the school year.
 Others take our school survey and/or schedule parent education and professional development workshops.
-Please contact our School Program Director, Margaret Dunlap, for more information on which of our programs would be best for your school.
+Please contact our School Program Team for more information on which of our programs would be best for your school.

 Q: How can I find out about events in my area?

-A: Sign-up to receive our quarterly newsletters and other education and parenting information to stay up to date on our events, conferences, workshops, and courses.
+A: Sign-up to receive our quarterly newsletters and other education and parenting information to stay up to date on our events, conferences, and workshops.

 Q: How many schools do you work with?

-A: Challenge Success has worked with over 130 schools since we began in 2003, and we’ve presented at hundreds more.
-Each year we partner with between 10-15 new schools, while continuing to welcome returning schools to our conferences.
+A: Challenge Success has worked with over 450 schools since we began in 2003.
+Each year we partner with new schools while continuing to welcome returning schools to our conferences.

 Q: Is there a list of schools that you work with on your website?

-A: We do not publish the names of our schools because some schools have asked for confidentiality.
-If you are interested in learning about Challenge Success schools in your area, please email our School Program Director, Margaret Dunlap.
+A: Here is a list of schools currently in our School Program.
+If you are interested in learning about Challenge Success schools in your area, please email our School Program Team.

 Q: How can I arrange for a Challenge Success speaker to speak at my school?

 A: We offer a wide variety of parent education workshops and professional development opportunities for schools and community organizations.
-To schedule a speaker or workshop, email Margaret Dunlap with a brief description of the type of program you are looking for and we will get back to you.
+To schedule a speaker or workshop, email the School Program Team with a brief description of the type of program you are looking for and we will get back to you.